danpaul/postulation/README.md

 ## Notes

 Controllers should return user friendly/safe response object and handle any errors that occur in the models or controllers.
 Controllers should handle all validation and sanitization.

 Models should return raw errors to controllers.

+## Todo

+* Add authorization to routes
+* Add error handling to routes
+* Add input sanitization and validation to back end
+* Add dynamic config for API url to front end
+* Add prod build for front end